-2.2.4- Leg-strap adjustment
+2.2.5 - Leg-strap adjustment

-GET-UP SYSTEM: The high position of the leg attachment, typical of the Get-Up system, provides ample movement for the pilot's legs.
-Normally the adjustment set by the manufacturer should be suitable.
-In the event that it is difficult to get into the harness after the take-off run, we recommend checking the seating angle of inclination (with the No. 2 adjustment described in point 2.2.1).
-If the problem persists, shorten the length of the leg-straps by acting on the two double window buckles located under the central chest-strap.
+In the event that it is difficult to get into the harness after the take-off run, we recommend checking the seating angle of inclination (with the adjustment described in point 2.2.2).
+If the problem persists, shorten the length of the leg-straps by acting on the two double window buckles located on the leg-strap closing buckles.